 Cecelia Tichi

-She is the author of six scholarly books as well as the editor of several others, including Reading Country Music: Steel Guitars, Opry Stars, and Honky-Tonk Bars (1998).
-Her books include Shifting Gears: Technology, Literature, Culture in Modernist America (1987) and Electronic Heart: Creating an American Television Culture (1991).
-Her most recent book, Exposes and Excess: Muckraking in America 1900 / 2000 was published by the University of Pennsylvania Press in 2003.
+Tichi is the author of nine scholarly books, most recently What Would Mrs. Astor Do: A Complete Guide to the Manner and Mores of the Gilded Age and Jack London: A Writer’s Fight for a Better America, as well as the editor of several others, including Reading Country Music: Steel Guitars, Opry Stars, and Honky-Tonk Bars (1998).
+Her books include Shifting Gears: Technology, Literature, Culture in Modernist America (1987) and Electronic Hearth: Creating an American Television Culture (1991), Exposes and Excess Muckraking in America 1900/2000.
+Her most recent book, Civic Passions: 7 Who Launched Progressive America (And What They Teach Us), was published by the University of North Carolina Press in 2009.
 Her articles on a variety of topics and authors have appeared in journals such as American Literature, American Literary History, and The Boston Review.
-She is also the author of three novels: Jealous Heart (1997), Cryin' Time (1998), and Fall to Pieces (2000).
+She is also the author of five novels: Jealous Heart (1997), Cryin' Time (1998), Fall to Pieces (2000), Now You See Her (2005), and All in One Piece (2006).

 Representative publications